Salary in $USD (thousands) as of 2020

 Pin this to save these stats:

-While it varies from firm to firm, there’s an expectation that if you have more than 3 years of experience, you're either licensed or moving towards that as a goal for the next year.
+While it varies from firm to firm, there’s an expectation that if you have more than 3 years of experience, you're either licensed and/or NCIDQ Certificate holder or moving towards that as a goal for the next year.

 For example, a position may call for a junior designer with 2 – 3 years of experience out of school.
 They would be running several small projects on their own, with the expectation that they have their NCIDQ Certificate within one year.